arshakshan/Baywatch-Hotel-Reservation/README.md

 Start the server:

--Use a local server like XAMPP or WAMP to host the project.
+- Use a local server like XAMPP or WAMP to host the project.
 - Place the project files in the server's root directory (e.g., htdocs for XAMPP).

 ## Usage